The Grade Center in UTC Learn is more than just a way to record students' grades.

 Available Videos: Grading Assessments Question by Question (VIDEO), Anonymous Grading (VIDEO), Creating Grading Notes (VIDEO), Viewing and Downloading Grade History (VIDEO), Creating a Grade Center Report (VIDEO), Color Coding the Grade Center (VIDEO), Grading with Rubrics (VIDEO)

 Export and Import from Spreadsheet

 The Grade Center Work Offline feature allows instructors to work with Grade Center

-data outside of Blackboard.
-Work Offline provides two options: upload data into
+data outside of UTC Learn.
+Work Offline provides two options: upload data into the

-the Grade Center from an external source file or Download data from the Grade Center
+Grade Center from an external source file or Download data from the Grade Center in

 Available Tutorials: Work Offline Download/Upload (PDF)